Easy Ways To Organize Your Life And Get Rid Of Clutter

 During my experience as a professional organizer, I found that our family owns less than typical American households, yet we were still holding onto things that created negative energy and clutter.

-It wasn’t until I read The Life Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing by Marie Kondo, that I saw our material possessions in a whole different perspective.
+It wasn’t until I read The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing by Marie Kondo, that I saw our material possessions from a whole different perspective.

 I will never forget the first time I read the Marie Kondo method (I bought the Audible version of the Marie Kondo book so I wasn’t adding more books to our collection BTW), I was listening to the book in my car after an hour commute home.

 I was only halfway through the book when I parked my car at home and immediately started de-cluttering and cleaning the inside of my car (which I thought was already very clean).

 In the 5 minutes that it took me to go through the glove box, the center console, and the side doors, I had a grocery bag filled with items to toss.

 One of the items I let go of was a small notepad that had my father’s handwriting in it.
 He passed away a few years ago, and I kept it because it reminded me how unique his handwriting was.
 The notes he wrote were for car maintenance on a car that I no longer owned and was written about 15 years ago, I had not used the notebook for the past 7 years either.
 I knew it was time to let the notebook go after reading about the KonMarie method.

 1. Do I need this?